dotansimha/graphql-code-generator/docs/plugins/typescript-react-apollo.md

 This will cause the codegen to add React **Hooks** even for _Subscriptions_.
 Since they are not included in the `react-apollo-hooks` package, the option is separated.

-In order to use this flag, you should add a `importUseSubscriptionFrom` option specifying the path (relative to generated file) where the `useSubscription` function may be found.
+In order to use this flag, you should add a `importUseSubscriptionFrom` option specifying the path (relative to generated file) where the `useSubscription` function and the `SubscriptionHookOptions<T, TVariables>` type may be found.

 For example if you have defined `useSubscription` in the `react-apollo-subscriptions.tsx` file, you can use: